zephyrproject-rtos/zephyr/doc/reference/drivers/index.rst

 are intended for use in device drivers only and should not be used in applications.

+:c:func:`DEVICE_DEFINE()`
+   Create device object and related data structures including setting it up for boot-time initialization.

+:c:func:`DEVICE_AND_API_INIT()`
+   Like :c:func:`DEVICE_DEFINE()` but without support for device power management.

 :c:func:`DEVICE_INIT()`
-   create device object and set it up for boot time initialization.

-:c:func:`DEVICE_AND_API_INIT()`
-   Create device object and set it up for boot time initialization.
-   This also takes a pointer to driver API struct for link time pointer assignment.
+   Like :c:func:`DEVICE_AND_API_INIT()` but without providing an API pointer.

 :c:func:`DEVICE_NAME_GET()`
-   Expands to the full name of a global device object.
+   Converts a device identifier to the global identifier for a device object.

 :c:func:`DEVICE_GET()`
    Obtain a pointer to a device object by name.

 :c:func:`DEVICE_DECLARE()`
    Declare a device object.
+Use this when you need a forward reference to a device that has not yet been defined.

 .. _device_struct: